How to Help a Demerol Addict

 Behavioral therapy engages the individual and encourages him or her to address maladaptive behaviors associated with drug use.
 It teaches recognition of problems and triggers and how to develop effective coping skills to address them.

-Support groups focused on addiction, such as Alcoholics Anonymous and Narcotics Anonymous, are helpful in providing ongoing support to those recovering from addiction.
+12-step groups and other forms of support focused on addiction, such as Alcoholics Anonymous and Narcotics Anonymous, are helpful in providing ongoing support to those recovering from addiction.
 They are usually non-profit, free programs that host regular meetings attended by other recovering addicts who are able to understand and support each other in a safe environment.

 Treatment courses depend on the individual’s level of addiction and physical and mental well-being.
 A healthcare provider can help you navigate your options.